 - Do droughts in the historic record exhibit common systems interactions, and, if so, which of these interactions are the most significant with respect to societal impacts?

-- Can thresholds and triggers be identified either for the drivers, and/or the characteristics and impacts of episodes of drought in the UK?
+- Can thresholds and triggers be identified either for the drivers and/or the characteristics and impacts of episodes of drought in the UK?

 Develop methods to support decision-making for future drought planning and management by addressing the following questions:

-- How has the socio-economic context and water resource management practices contributed to vulnerability or resilience to drought in the historic record, and what are the implications for changes in planning for the management of future droughts?
+- How has the socio-economic context and water resource management practices contributed to vulnerability or resilience to drought in the historical record, and what are the implications for changes in planning for the management of future droughts?

 - Based on evidence from the recent historic record, what are the most effective forms of dialogue and information exchange between the public and those responsible for water resource management that will enable the most beneficial outcomes during future episodes of drought?